Scott Milanovich: Rhein Fire

 Milanovich began his coaching career as the quarterbacks coach for the Rhein Fire of NFL Europe in the spring of 2003.

 Calgary Stampeders

 In 2003, Milanovich joined the Calgary Stampeders of the Canadian Football League where he was their quarterbacks coach.

 Mansfield University

 Between the 2004 and 2005 seasons, Milanovich was the quarterbacks coach and offensive coordinator for the now defunct Mansfield University Mountaineers football team.

 Rhein Fire (second stint)

 In 2004, he returned to the Rhein Fire where he served another season as quarterbacks coach.
 He was elevated to the position of offensive coordinator in 2005.

 Cologne Centurions

-In 2006, Milanovich served as the offensive coordinator for the Cologne Centurions.
+In 2006, Milanovich was the offensive coordinator for the Cologne Centurions.

 Montreal Alouettes

 Milanovich returned to the CFL in February 2007 when he was named quarterbacks coach of the Montreal Alouettes.
 A year later he was promoted to offensive coordinator.
 In 2009, he added the title of assistant head coach.